mingiss/tex4ht-vtex/README.md

 - [ ] `reautoconf` under `MSYS`

-- [ ] MathML sub/superscript tag sending back algorithm:
+- [ ] MathML sub/superscript tag sending back limitation throug tag literals (command line switch `-p`):
+   The back-sending is organized through `DVI` file specials `t4ht~<*`.
-   Stepping over is not allowed not just through tags, entered inside of verbatim specials `t4ht=`.
-All tag insertion specials, including `t4ht~<*` itself, should be examined as well.
+   Stepping over should be not allowed not just through tags, entered inside of verbatim specials `t4ht=`.
+All tag insertion specials, including `t4ht~<*` itself, should be examined as well &ndash; they are kind of tag literals as well.

 - [ ] Extract space width feature of `OpenType` fonts instead of calculating median character width.